Support for Carers

 Information and Advice

 We provide benefit checks and help to fill out forms, information on local services and help to access services from the Social Work Department, Housing, N.H.S and The Benefits Agency.
 You can access this service through our outreach surgeries, over the phone or through a home visit

 Our Carers Support Group meets once a week and has a speaker every month.
 We also have a range of activity based groups.
 If you require respite for the person you care for then we will help to arrange this for you

 We provide moving and handling training and computing training for carers

 We have a campaigning group and are members of The Glasgow Carers Network and The Carers Coalition.
 Through these forums we help to campaign for a better deal for carers.

-Volunteer Glasgow manages two Princess Royal Trust Carers Centres — one in Greater Pollok and one in the Anniesland area of West Glasgow.
+Volunteer Glasgow manages two Princess Royal Trust Carers Centres — one in the Cardonald area of South West Glasgow and one in the Anniesland area of West Glasgow.
 All our services are confidential and free of charge.

 Telephone: 0141 882 4712

 Fax: 0141 882 6876